FTX founder Bankman-Fried living on bread and water, lawyer says

 The Bureau of Prisons said in a statement that inmates had access to "appropriate" healthcare, medicine and hot meals.

-Mr Bankman-Fried had been led into court wearing leg restraints and a beige-coloured uniform.
+Mr Bankman-Fried, who was formerly nicknamed "The King of Crypto", was led into court wearing leg restraints and a beige prison uniform.

 It was his first appearance since his bail was revoked on 11 August, after US District Judge Lewis Kaplan found he had tampered with witnesses at least twice.